peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * <code>IOException</code>

 ### WriteValue

     public static int WriteValue(OutputStream outputStream, int majorType, long value) throws IOException

 <p>Writes a CBOR major type number and an integer 0 or greater associated
  with it to a data stream, where that integer is passed to this method as a 64-bit signed integer.
 This is a low-level method that is useful for implementing custom CBOR encoding methodologies.
-This method encodes the given major type and value in the shortest form allowed for the major type.</p> <p>There are other useful things to note when encoding CBOR that are not covered by this WriteValue method.
+This method encodes the specified major type and value in the shortest form allowed for the major type.</p> <p>There are other useful things to note when encoding CBOR that are not covered by this WriteValue method.
 To mark the start of an indefinite-length array, write the 8-bit byte 0x9f to the output stream.
 To